 - You must have a 2020-2021 FAFSA (Free Application for Federal Student Aid) on file with a valid EFC result

 - Be a U.S. citizen or Permanent Resident

-- Must be actively enrolled in at least 6 approved college credit units for the Spring 2020 Semester OR
+- Must be actively enrolled in at least 6 approved college credit units for the Fall 2020 Semester

 - Registered with Selective Service at

 - Be actively enrolled in an approved major of study

 - Have earned a high school diploma or equivalent